lcmartins/desafio_orquestracao_compose/README.md

 ![image](https://github.com/lcmartins/desafio_orquestracao_compose/assets/13166685/48d9bb92-65d1-4668-b16a-55004d37cd6e)

-so every time you refresh the page a new name is inserted and all records are retrieved from db
+so every time you refresh the page, nginx that is listening on port 80 proxies the call to node app (port 3000) and a new name is inserted and all records are retrieved from db